stuyvesant-cs/KAP-00-Story-template/README.md

 5. Pull those changes onto your personal device.
 6. Make more changes on your personal device and push them to github.
 Do this 2 times so there are 2 more commits (6 total commits you made)
 7. All of the "madlibs" style placeholders should be replaced when you are done.
+8. Now just to test your java, write a hello world program.
+Name the file Hello.java, create a class called Hello, and write a main method that prints "Hello World, XXX" to the terminal, where XXX is a fun fact about yourself (that is not longer than 1 line).